Laotian Civil War: 1973–1974

-The U.S. pulled out of Laos in 1973, as stipulated by the Paris Peace Accord.
+The U.S. pulled out of Laos in 1973, as stipulated by the Paris Peace Accords.
 Thailand likewise began to withdraw its troops from Laos following the signing of the Paris Accords.
 North Vietnam was not required to remove its forces under the terms of the treaty.

 The national government was forced to accept the Pathet Lao into the government.

 During 1974 and 1975 the balance of power in Laos shifted steadily in favour of the Pathēt Lao as the U.S. disengaged itself from Indochina.
 Prime Minister Souvanna Phouma was tired and demoralised, and following a heart attack in mid-1974 he spent some months recuperating in France, after which he announced that he would retire from politics following the elections scheduled for early 1976.

 The anti-communist forces were thus leaderless, and also divided and deeply mired in corruption.
 Souphanouvong, by contrast, was confident and a master political tactician, and had behind him the disciplined cadres of the communist party and the Pathēt Lao forces and the North Vietnamese army.
 The end of American aid also meant the mass demobilization of most of the non-Pathēt Lao military forces in the country.
 The Pathēt Lao on the other hand continued to be both funded and equipped by North Vietnam.

 In May 1974 Souphanouvong put forward an 18-point plan for "National Reconstruction", which was unanimously adopted – a sign of his increasing dominance.
 The plan was mostly uncontroversial, with renewed promises of free elections, democratic rights and respect for religion, as well as constructive economic policies.
 But press censorship was introduced in the name of "national unity", making it more difficult for non-communist forces to organise politically in response to the creeping Pathēt Lao takeover.
 In January 1975 all public meetings and demonstrations were banned.
 Recognising the trend of events, influential business and political figures began to move their assets, and in some cases themselves, to Thailand, France or the U.S.